A range of postgraduate qualifications are offered by the School of Government, including certificates, diplomas, Master’s and PhD programmes.

 From 2016, the School of Government is no longer offering the Honour's degree in Public Policy.

-- Graduate Certificate/Diploma in Commerce
+Graduate Certificate in Commerce

-- Graduate Diploma in Arts
+Graduate Diploma in Commerce

-The Certificate is equivalent to one trimester of full-time study.
-The Diploma is equivalent to two trimesters of full-time study, although it may take longer depending on the sequencing of the courses or the specialisation chosen.
+It is equivalent to two trimesters of full-time study, although it may take longer depending on the sequencing of the courses or the specialisation chosen.